ChristianPari/365-Days-of-Code/README.md

+<h2>Day 189-191</h2>

+Continuing w/ with Java Collections and Generics, understanding how creating Generic classes and also methods using generic data types are so versatile!<br>
+Also understanding how collections are made and manipulated

+<h2>Day 188</h2>

+Work w/ Java concepts like inheritance!
+Working at creating car classes which inherit variable from a super Car class, while also implementing overloaded and overridden methods.
+Looking forward to more Java challenges!

+<h2>Day 183-187</h2>

+Constantly working through the advanced ideas of OOP in Java, Exceptions, Generic classes and creating dynamic classes with class parameters

 <h2>Day 182</h2>

 More focus on Object Oriented Programming concepts, mainly Interfaces but with the 4 pillars mixed throughout, casting, access modifiers, understand exceptions and more